Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 196.  ### Question196
-In software development, which acronym is NOT true?
+In Software Development, which acronym is NOT true?

 - [ ] LOC: Lines of Code
 - [ ] CBO: Coupling Between Objects